Classic Gluten-Free Biscuits

 Step 1: Add your dry ingredients to a bowl and whisk them to blend.
 Add the 5 TBSP of cold butter.
 Use a pastry blender to cut the butter into the flour.

-EASY TIP: If you don’t have a pastry blender, freeze the butter and grate it into the dry ingredients using a large cheese grater.
+EASY TIP: If you do not have a pastry blender, freeze the butter, then grate it into the dry ingredients with a large cheese grater.

 Step 2: Your flour mix will resemble crumbs, as shown in this photo.